puppetlabs/relay-rfcs/0003-workflow-conditionals.md

 There is a lack of user-defined reactivity to variable data compared with a logical expression during a workflow run.

 Some examples include:

 * A user cannot define an alternate branch of steps to take if their environment is staging as opposed to production.
 * A user cannot define what happens given the output of a previous step without the use of baking all logic into a single step with a script.
-Say we have a GKE provisioner that creates a k8s cluster and does a lot of heavy handed resource bootstrapping, we would want to skip all those steps if the cluster already exists and is running successfully.

 ## Summary